 Pupils who wish to establish a broad and balanced curriculum at key stage 4 should consider the unique value of Geography as a subject for study in any option scheme since the subject forms an ideal bridge between the Arts and Sciences.

-The course followed is AQA Specification B – a course devised to incorporate many contemporary aspects of geographical study undertaken at a variety of scales, local, national and global, for example the challenges for planners in effectively managing the opportunities and problems in burgeoning urban areas in the countries of the developing world, such as China.
+The course followed is AQA – a course devised to incorporate many contemporary aspects of geographical study undertaken at a variety of scales, local, national and global, for example the challenges for planners in effectively managing the opportunities and problems in burgeoning urban areas in the countries of the developing world, such as China.

 The modular course is structured as follows: